pe5er/LISN-mate/README.md

 > **NonCommercial** - You may not use the material for commercial purposes.  <br>
 > **ShareAlike** - If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original. <br>
 > **No additional restrictions** - You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

-### Acknowledgement

-For the 3D printed case, this project uses the [Chamfered primitives for OpenSCAD v1.2](https://github.com/SebiTimeWaster/Chamfers-for-OpenSCAD) by TimeWaster, which is published under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 licence.